-The FDA approved the use of Botox in 2010 for the prevention of chronic migraines.
+The U.S. Food and Drug Administration (FDA) approved the use of Botox in 2010 for the prevention of chronic migraines.
 One treatment of Botox consists of 31 injections into specific points along the temples, forehead, bridge of the nose, back of the head, neck and upper back.
 These injections are administered once every 12 weeks.

 Other newer treatments are the CGRP inhibitors, which are large molecule therapies injected once a month to prevent migraines.
 CGRP, or calcitonin gene-related peptide, is believed to cause migraines.
 It worsens pain and makes the headache last longer.
 The role of CGRP inhibitors is to block locations in and around the brain where CRGP has to work and bind to and prevent CGRP from functioning.

 The available CGRP’s on the market for the prevention of migraines: